 There are 181 public schools in GIM, of which 117 are primary and 64 secondary schools, as well as 91 private schools.
 The street network analysis conducted on public schools in GIM indicates that 90% of the population have access to public schools within a 15-minute walking distance, while 98% have access within a 30-minute walking distance.
-Based on the local standards, 438 the service catchment radius for primary and secondary public schools, 3 and 5 km respectively, for urban areas within GIM are well served with public schools.
+Based on the local standards, 438 the service catchment radius for primary and secondary public schools, which is 3 and 5km respectively, is well served within GIM's urban areas.
 Since the cost of private schools is much higher than public schools, the majority of the population cannot afford them.
 As the analysis finds overall, GIM is well served with public schools spatially.